MichalS16/Git-hooks/README.md

 The demonstration of setting up **Git Hooks** is in:
 [Examples](https://github.com/MichalS16/Git-hooks/blob/main/examples.ipynb)

+## 🎣 Hooks

-Our pre-commit and post-commit hook scripts are implemented in this repo and output the following actions in the terminal when making a commit:
+Our *pre-commit* and *post-commit* hook scripts are implemented in this repo and output the following actions in the terminal when making a commit:

 ![Hooks live run output](./hooks-accessories/Hooks_live_run.JPG "Hooks live run output")